Autonomous-Finance/amm-monitor/README.md

 ### How Dexi subscribes to AMMs

 1. AMMs require the capability to provide such subscriptions.
 [Bark](https://github.com/Autonomous-Finance/bark-amm) AMMs have it by default.
 Typically, subscribing to an AMM involves a **payment**.
 2. DEXI needs to subscribe to each registered AMM.
 This step is typically triggered by an **AMM creator** who is interested in having their AMM integrated with DEXI.
 The payment tokens would typically be provided by that AMM creator.
+See details [below](#registering-an-amm-on-dexi)

 ## Dexi-Provided Subscriptions